forward-motion/commentbox.io/docs/DASHBOARD.md

 Once logged in, they will be presented with the option to accept or reject your request.
 They also have the option to reject and block future requests to join that project.

-If they accept, the project will become available in the projects dropdown.
-They will have limited access to the Setup page, where they will only be able to modify their email preferences.
+If they accept, the project will become available in their projects dropdown in the dashboard.
+They will have limited access to the project's Setup page, where they will only be able to modify their email preferences.
 However, they will have full access to the Comments page, where they can take any action to approve or remove comments.
 The same is true for moderating directly in the plugin.

 ### Webhooks

+Webhooks are an excellent way to programmatically respond to events that occur.
 We offer two ways to implement webhooks: a generic event webhook, or a Slack webhook.

 #### Generic Event Webhook